 Distance: 12 miles

-Leslie made the decision to rest today and not hike, so my British friend Peter was my new hiking partner for the day.
+Leslie decided to rest her painful feet this day and not hike, so my British friend Peter was my new hiking partner for the day.
 My mom, Jean and Leslie would spend the morning sightseeing in the area and meet us in the afternoon.

-We were dropped off at the intersection of B1257 and the C2C to continue the walk.
+Peter and I were dropped off at the intersection of B1257 and the C2C to begin this day’s walk.
 The trail was an immediate uphill to reach Hasty Bank where the views of the valley below were wide ranging even in the mist.

 On the west side of Hasty Bank there is a large formation of giant boulders called the Wain Stones, including Bronze Age carvings which are located on some of the limestone rocks.
 On a warm day this would be a good place for a picnic and some rock climbing.